laurentbarraud/Recipe-Writer/README.md

 Go to the [Releases](../../releases) section to download a ready-to-use installer.
 Designed for x64-based Windows systems (Windows 7 and above).

-If you find this project useful or inspiring, feel free to drop a star.
-It is greatly appreciated.
+If you find this project useful or inspiring, a star is always appreciated.